ValkyrieStudios/mongo/README.md

 ## Querying
 When using the **query** function on the Mongo instance you get back an instance of @valkyriestudios/mongo/Query.
 This is a class that is tied to a specific MongoDB collection and opens up crud-functionality in a seamless way.

-This class could be ephemeral and immediately consumed like so:
+An instance of this class could be ephemeral and immediately consumed like so:
 ```typescript
 import MyMongo from './Mongo';

 await MyMongo.query('users').insertMany([{name: 'Jake'}, {name: 'Bob'}]);
 ```

-or it could be assigned to a variable and used repeatedly, as such could form the baseline for a model class like below:
+or it could be assigned to a variable and used repeatedly, and as such could form the baseline for a model class like below:
 ```typescript
 import MyMongo from './Mongo';